Verlander, Altuve lead Astros to 12-4 win over Rangers

 UP NEXT

-Astros: LHP Framber Valdez (3-5, 5.28) will either start or follow an opener on Monday on three days’ rest after allowing four runs in 2/3 of an inning on Thursday.
+Astros: LHP Framber Valdez (3-5, 5.28) will follow opener Josh James and pitch Monday on three days’ rest after allowing four runs in 2/3 of an inning on Thursday.

 Rangers: RHP Lance Lynn (12-4, 3.69), 8-0 at home this season, will start Tuesday.